Stan Getz: Beginnings

 In 1943, at the age of 16, he joined Jack Teagarden's band and, because of his youth, he became Teagarden's ward.
 Getz also played along with Nat King Cole and Lionel Hampton.
 A period based in Los Angeles with Stan Kenton was brief.
-Following a comment from Kenton that his main influence, Lester Young, was too simple, Getz quit.
+Following a comment from Kenton that Getz's main influence, Lester Young, was too simple, Getz quit.

-After performing with Jimmy Dorsey, and Benny Goodman, Getz was a soloist with Woody Herman from 1947 to 1949 in The Second Herd, and he first gained wide attention as one of the band's saxophonists, who were known collectively as "The Four Brothers"; the others being Serge Chaloff, Zoot Sims and Herbie Steward.
+After performing with Jimmy Dorsey and Benny Goodman, Getz was a soloist with Woody Herman from 1947 to 1949 in the Second Herd, and he first gained wide attention as one of the band's saxophonists, who were known collectively as "The Four Brothers"; the others being Serge Chaloff, Zoot Sims, and Herbie Steward.
 With Herman, he had a hit with "Early Autumn" in 1948.

-After Getz left The Second Herd, he was able to launch his solo career. in 1950, he was a guest soloist with Horace Silver's trio at the Club Sundown in Hartford, Connecticut.
+After leaving the Second Herd, Getz was able to launch his solo career.
+In 1950, he was a guest soloist with Horace Silver's trio at the Club Sundown in Hartford, Connecticut.
 He subsequently hired them for touring gigs, gaining Silver his earliest national exposure.
-For an unknown period, he didn't pay Silver, using the money due the pianist to buy heroin.
+For an unknown period, he didn't pay Silver, instead using the money due to the pianist to buy heroin.
 Silver finally left in June 1952.
 In the same period, Getz performed with pianists Al Haig and Duke Jordan and drummers Roy Haynes and Max Roach, as well as bassist Tommy Potter, all of whom had worked with Charlie Parker.
 Guitarists Jimmy Raney and Johnny Smith were also associated with the saxophonist in this period.
-He enhanced his profile with his featured performance on Johnny Smith's version of the song "Moonlight in Vermont", recorded in 1952, which became a hit single and stayed on the charts for months.
+Getz enhanced his profile with his featured performance on Johnny Smith's version of the song "Moonlight in Vermont", recorded in 1952, which became a hit single and stayed on the charts for months.
 A DownBeat readers' poll voted the single as the second best jazz record of 1952.
 The later album Moonlight in Vermont, reconfigured from two 10-inch LPs (RLP-410 and RLP-413) for a 12-inch release (LP-2211), was issued in 1956.
-By 1956, Ben Selvin, bandleader and record producer known as the Dean of Recorded Music, featured Getz's recordings on national radio networks as part of the RCA Thesaurus transcriptions library.
+By 1956, Ben Selvin, bandleader and record producer known as the "Dean of Recorded Music", featured Getz's recordings on national radio networks as part of the RCA Thesaurus transcriptions library.

 In 1952, Getz signed with Norman Granz for his labels Clef and Norgran Records, which would be consolidated into Verve Records by 1956.
-A December 1953 date with Dizzy Gillespie found Getz also in the company of Oscar Peterson, Herb Ellis, Ray Brown and Max Roach for Diz and Getz released in 1955.
+A December 1953 date with Dizzy Gillespie found Getz also in the company of Oscar Peterson, Herb Ellis, Ray Brown, and Max Roach for Diz and Getz, released in 1955.
 Other notable Getz albums issued by Granz during this time include West Coast Jazz in 1955 and The Steamer in 1957.
-Getz moved to Copenhagen, Denmark, in 1958.
-Here he performed with pianist Jan Johansson and bassist Oscar Pettiford, among others, at the Club Montmartre.
+Getz moved to Copenhagen in 1958.
+Here, he performed with pianist Jan Johansson and bassist Oscar Pettiford, among others, at the Club Montmartre.